 Assessment tool designed to help patients take an active role in understanding their risk for pneumococcal disease.
-The In-Office version is designed to be available in the waiting room for patients to complete onsite.
-The Web/e-Mail version is designed for your practice website or for e-mailing it to patients in advance of appointments.
+The tool is designed to be available in the waiting room for patients to complete onsite or on your practice website or e-mailed to patients in advance of appointments.

 Pneumococcal Disease Reminder E-mail

 Customizable e-mail to be used as a reminder for patients to make an appointment to consider all adult vaccines